-Organised by Croydon BID and supported by Croydon Council, the CR Campaign aims to shine a spotlight on a selection of people in Croydon, focusing on the positive contribution they have made to the borough and its communities and how they have inspired others.
+Organised by Croydon BID and supported by Croydon Council, the CR Campaign aims to highlight a selection of people in Croydon, focusing on the positive contribution they have made to the borough and its communities and how they have inspired others.

 The first phase of this campaign sees six vacant units across the town centre, including the former Burtons store in North End, dressed in the graphics from Tuesday (28 August).
 Those showcased include Gerald Manu, who founded his successful fashion label, Devacci, whilst still at school, and Malti Patel, who has produced and directed many arts and heritage projects engaging artists, volunteers and community groups in reaching diverse audience and participants.